 Asking yourself these questions could help you decide what’s next:

 “My previous treatment wasn’t working for me.
 That’s why I asked myself those important questions.
-The answers led to the right treatment for me—AUBAGIO.”
+The answers led to the right treatment that meets my unique needs–AUBAGIO.”

-“I was looking for an effective treatment that meets my needs, and at the same time with side effects I could manage.
+“I was looking for an effective treatment that meets my unique needs, including side effects I could manage.
 For me that was AUBAGIO.”

 AUBAGIO® (teriflunomide) is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.